 As a Hunter College High School alum, I was very interested to read Monica Disare's article in Chalkbeat about Hunter College High School's admissions procedures: Prestigious and public, the Hunter College schools charge hefty fees and admit few poor students Disare writes: <Hunter College Elementary School and Hunter College High School> look very little like … Continue reading Is Hunter’s Admissions Test Fair?

-.
-Lisa Belkin does a great job summarizing elite schools' admissions controversies that have recently been in the news: .
-Two school admissions policies made news last week for opposite reasons — Harvard University, because it is accused of admitting too few Asian-American students, and New York’s most selective public schools, because the city’s mayor … Continue reading Specialized Science High Schools’ and Harvard’s Admissions Controversies
+Lisa Belkin does a great job summarizing elite schools' admissions controversies that have recently been in the news: Two school admissions policies made news last week for opposite reasons — Harvard University, because it is accused of admitting too few Asian-American students, and New York’s most selective public schools, because the city’s mayor thinks it … Continue reading Specialized Science High Schools’ and Harvard’s Admissions Controversies

 The Specialized Science High Schools Exam will change this October, but the new questions are unlikely to increase the schools' diversity.
 My former colleagues, Akil Bello and Brendan Mernin, have a thought-provoking article in the Daily News: De Blasio's SHSAT test changes: Too timid to improve diversity at Stuyvesant, Bronx Science, Brooklyn Tech and other … Continue reading Specialized Science High Schools Exam To Change

 Lincoln Center will host a free screening of the movie "Tested".
 The documentary closely follows about 20 NYC middle schoolers from varied backgrounds as they attempt to obtain a seat at a specialized high school.
 Experts discuss admissions policy and its implications for underrepresented minorities.
 From the website: As part of the Roundtable’s focus on … Continue reading “Tested” Film about Selective School Admission, Free Screening